 1. Media-based aquaponics system

-Media Based Systems, also called Flood and Drain is the most common Aquaponics system, popular with do-it-yourselves, backyard home systems, and commercial farms.
+Media Based Systems, also called Flood and Drain, is the most common Aquaponics system, popular with do-it-yourselves, backyard home systems, and commercial farms.
 In a media-based system, plants are grown in planting media such as gravel or expanded clay pebbles.
 The media filters ammonia-based waste and solid waste.
 This system is well suited for growing larger fruiting plants and smaller plants.

 2. Raft System

 In a raft system, also known as Deep Water Culture or Floating System, the plants are grown on rafts boards (polystyrene or foam boards) that float on top of the water in the raft bed.
-The nutrient-filled water flows continuously from the fish tank through the filtration process, then to the raft tank where the plants are grown and then back to the fish tank.
+The nutrient-filled water flows continuously from the fish tank through the filtration process, then to the raft tank where the plants are grown, and then back to the fish tank.
 Most often, the raft tank is separate from the fish tank.
-Many commercial aquaponics farms use this system because it allows the plants to grow faster and yield more crops.
+Many commercial aquaponics farm use this system because it allows the plants to grow faster and yield more crops.